AymenRumi/DataEngineerTakeHomeChallenge/Solution/README.md

 ```

-This code follows `object oriented design` standard and is meant to be used for future data preprocessing.
+The code follows `object oriented design` standard and is meant to be used for future data preprocessing.

-With focus on
+With focus on:
                1. `Maintainability`
                2. `Scalability` (PySpark Dataframe needed for Big Data Processing)